 The weekend's activities got off to an early start on Friday afternoon, as nearly 60 members visited Rideau Hall, the official residence of Canada's Governor General, His Excellency the Right Honourable David Johnston.
-Guides made an effort to highlight the connections between hockey and many of Canada's vice-regals over the years, including the famous skating rink created by the Earl of Dufferin in 1872, and the famous trophies donated by Lord Stanley and Adrienne Clarkson.
+Guides made an effort to highlight the connections between hockey and many of Canada's vice-regals over the years, including the historic skating rink created by the Earl of Dufferin in 1872, and the famous trophies donated by Lord Stanley and The Right Honourable Adrienne Clarkson.

 Members visiting the Tent Room at Rideau Hall (Photo: Benoît Clairoux)

 The spectacular views of the Ottawa River and the Canadian Parliament Buildings were the backdrop of the Meet & Greet held at the Panorama Lounge of the Canadian Museum of History in Gatineau, Quebec.

 Meet & Greet Jersey Gang (Photo: Hilary Chaiton)